What Your Doctor May Not Know About Enzymes

 Enzyme supplements are a concentrated form of food enzymes that may be added to any diet so breakdown of food will occur at a faster rate.

-6. Oral enzymes do not result in production of glutamate.
+6. Enzyme supplements do not result in production of glutamate.

-Peptizyde or any other protease enzyme product does only what digestion does - but more thoroughly.
+AFP Peptizyde or any other enzyme product for proteins does only what digestion does - but more thoroughly.
 In this case, it is breaking down proteins to amino acids (the connected blocks that make up proteins), sets of two amino acids (dipeptides), and sets of 3 amino acids (tripeptides).

 Glutamine is an amino acid.
 Some people confuse monosodium glutamate (MSG) with the amino acid glutamine, but they are not the same.
 Glutamine is an amino acid, glutamate is not - but is derived from glutamine.
 Glutamate is the salt form of the amino acid.
 MSG is not produced naturally in the body; it is synthetically produced.